 Cats will usually pass through labor and delivery without any human intervention but if you see signs that your cat is having a difficult birth you should call your veterinarian.

 Your cat should not go more than 4 hours between kittens.
 If this happens, she is in need of assistance.
 She should also never go through more than 30 minutes of straining while trying to birth a kitten.?

 After the Birth

-If you see signs of distress in your pet after she has given birth, call your veterinarian.
+If you see signs of distress in your pet after she has given birth, call your veterinarian.?
 Fever, listlessness, loss of appetite and lethargy are all signs that something is wrong.
-You should also call your veterinarian if your pet is not eating or drinking or caring for her pups or kittens.
+You should also call your veterinarian if your pet is not eating or drinking or caring for her pups or kittens.?
 If you feel something is not right, it’s better to be on the safe side.
-Your vet can answer your questions and ease your worried mind.
+Your vet can answer your questions.